Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Introduction

 where $\theta_{n+1}$ is the unknown parameter vector at the artificial time $n+1$, and $y_{n+1} =y$ is the observation, the artificial evolution error $\omega_{n+1}$ and artificial observation error $\nu_{n+1}$ are mutually independent, zero-mean Gaussian sequences with covariances $\Sigma_{\omega}$ and $\Sigma_{\nu}$, respectively.
 It is worth distinguishing the artificial time from the real time for time-dependent problems.
 In the present work, each artificial time step represents a Kalman filtering iteration in which the observation $y$ may consist of the time-series observation data from a full forward simulation.
 Given its non-intrusive nature, Kalman inversion has been widely used as an optimization method for parameter estimation~~\cite{iglesias2016regularizing, schillings2017analysis, schneider2017earth, schillings2018convergence, iglesias2020adaptive,chada2020iterative,gao2021bi,zhang2021assimilation}, especially for problems where the forward model is expensive and provided as a black box that is impractical to differentiate.

 Specifically, unscented Kalman inversion~\cite{wan2000unscented,UKI1} (UKI) is employed in the present work, where unscented Kalman filter~\cite{julier1995new,julier1997new,wan2000unscented} is iteratively applied to the stationary stochastic dynamics (Eq.~\eqref{eq:dynamics}).
-From the Bayesian point of view, UKI approximates the parameter distribution by a Gaussian and allows to well approximate the mean and covariance of the posterior distribution.
-Theoretical guarantees for both linear and nonlinear well-posed inverse problems are presented in~\cite{UKI3}.
-From the optimization point of view, UKI converges exponentially fast for linear calibration problems~\cite{UKI1}; UKI performs like a generalized Levenberg-Marquardt Algorithm with a smoothed data-misfit for nonlinear calibration problems~\cite{UKI1}.
-It has been demonstrated effective for handling noisy observation data and solving even chaotic problems~\cite{UKI1,UKI2,UKI3}.
-The Tikhonov regularization strategies to overcome ill-posedness and speed-up strategies, including the low-rank approximation of the covariance and low-resolution reduced-order models, are thoroughly studied in the works of Huang \textit{et al.}~\cite{UKI1,UKI2}.
+From the optimization point of view, UKI converges exponentially fast for linear calibration problems~\cite{UKI1}; UKI performs like a generalized Levenberg-Marquardt Algorithm with a smoothed data-misfit for nonlinear calibration problems.
+It has been demonstrated effective for handling noisy observation data and solving even chaotic problems.
+From the Bayesian point of view, UKI approximates the parameter distribution by a Gaussian and allows to approximate the mean and covariance of the posterior distribution.
+In the present work, we focus on using UKI for Bayesian calibration and make the following contributions: \begin{itemize} \item We further develop unscented Kalman inversion methodology and establish the linear analysis about applying UKI for Bayesian calibration. \item We demonstrate that UKI is able to efficiently calibrate large-scale FSI problems under embedded/immersed boundary framework. \end{itemize}

 The remainder of this paper is organized as follows.
 In \Cref{sec:Bayesian}, Bayesian calibration and unscented Kalman inversion are introduced. \Cref{sec:FSI} provides an overview of the FSI under embedded boundary framework.
-Numerical examples that demonstrate and validate the proposed approach are presented in~\Cref{sec:app}, involving a 1D piston problem and a challenging 3D airfoil damage detection problem with transonic buffeting flows.
+Numerical examples that demonstrate and validate the proposed approach are presented in~\Cref{sec:app}, involving a 1D piston problem and a challenging 3D wing damage detection problem with transonic buffeting flows.
 Finally, conclusions are offered in \Cref{sec:Conclusion}.